If you have ever held a bass guitar in your hands you probably have noticed that the neck is much longer than one found on an electric guitar.

 If we had to pick the one for you it would be a close call but we would get the long-scale bass eventually.

 The parts and spare strings for long-scale bass are also much easier to find and in case you have to borrow a spare one or play on another piece of equipment, the chances to get a long-scale bass are very high.
-If you play only short-scale bass you may have some hard time adapting to the new string tension.
+If you play only short-scale bass you may have a hard time adapting to the new string tension.

 However, if you still want to go with a short-scale bass bear in mind that there is nothing wrong with this choice.
 It will sound about the same when you compare it to the long scale model at the same price range.